renad-lab/bakery-inventory-app/README.md

-To create a GitHub README file for your project, here's a structured template that includes an overview, installation instructions, usage examples, and more:

----

 # Cookie Monster's Chip Emporium CLI

 Welcome to Cookie Monster's Chip Emporium CLI application!
 This CLI tool allows you to manage inventory, handle shopping cart operations, and simulate a checkout process.